 The two didn't disappoint.
 In the women's downhill an event added four years earlier in Cortina Pitou became the first American to earn a speed event medal, taking silver.
-She backed it up with another silver in GS, while Snite won her silver in slalom.

 The women's downhill on Squaw's now infamous KT-22 was terrifying, pitching wildly down what has become one of skiing's most famous pitches.
 Just 15 seconds from the finish, the women had to negotiate the 90-degree Airplane Turn which claimed over a dozen victims in the race including three of the four American women.

 Pitou, who started number one, survived a near crash herself, losing what she felt was two seconds and costing her the gold.
 Her silver medal put her in the record books as the first in a long line of American women who would medal in downhill including Susie Corrock, Cindy Nelson, Hilary Lindh, Picabo Street, Julia Mancuso and Lindsey Vonn.